-I believe that STEM should be open to everyone, regardless of their gender, ethnic origins or sexual orientation, to name just a few factors.
+I believe that STEM (Science, Technology, Engineering and Maths) should be open to everyone, regardless of their gender, ethnic origins, socio-economic background or sexual orientation, to name just a few factors.
 To that end, in 2014, Dr Hannah Stern and I co-founded the Cambridge women in physics group (CiW).
 More recently, I co-organised STEM Gamechangers at the Alan Turing Institute, London, where we brought together 40 incredible participants from across the UK to work on projects to increase diversity in STEM.

 I also have an interest in science policy and in 2014, I was fortunate to undertake a secondment working in government on the UK’s quantum technology programme.